dangirsh/libjulia.el/README.md

 # Why?

 Julia is [lispy](https://www.youtube.com/watch?v=dK3zRXhrFZY) and has [powerful metaprogramming features](https://docs.julialang.org/en/v1/manual/metaprogramming/index.html).
-Emacs is arguably the best environment for working with lisps.
+Emacs is [arguably the best environment](https://www.youtube.com/watch?v=xzTH_ZqaFKI) for working with lisps.

 By giving Emacs access to Julia's C API, we can better leverage existing tools for lisp development and apply them to Julia.

 Here are some examples of tools that don't yet exist, but seem within reach:

--   A structure editor (like paredit, [lispy](https://github.com/abo-abo/lispy), etc&#x2026;)
+-   A structure editor (like [paredit](http://danmidwood.com/content/2014/11/21/animated-paredit.html), [smartparens](https://github.com/Fuco1/smartparens), [lispy](https://github.com/abo-abo/lispy), etc&#x2026;)
 -   A code auto-formatter
 -   An in-line macro-expander
--   Better hooks for tools like expand-region
+-   Better hooks for tools like [expand-region](https://github.com/magnars/expand-region.el)
 -   A [Rebugger](https://github.com/timholy/Rebugger.jl) mode.
 -   A "deparser" for converting s-expressions back to Julia code.
     -   Note: Julia's femtolisp parser has a `deparse` function that's not exposed.
 The [emacs-julia-parser](https://github.com/dzop/emacs-julia-parser/) exposes `julia-deparse`, but it seems unfinished.